Khojivank Pantheon of Tbilisi

-The Armenian Pantheon of Tbilisi, also known as Khojivank (ხოჯივანქი Khojivank'i; Խոջիվանք) or Khojavank (Խոջավանք), is an Armenian architectural complex in north-eastern part of Avlabari district of Tbilisi, Georgia.
-Many notable Armenian writers, artists and public figures are buried there.
+The Armenian Pantheon of Tbilisi, also known as Khojivank (ხოჯივანქი Khojivank'i; Խոջիվանք) or Khojavank (Խոջավանք), is an architectural complex in north-eastern part of the Avlabari district of Tbilisi, Georgia.
+It occupies part of the site of the destroyed cemetery of Khojavank and contains the relocated tombstones of some of the notable Armenian writers, artists and public figures that were buried there.

-It formerly consisted of a huge memorial cemetery and the Holy Mother of God Armenian Church (St. Astvatsatsin church).
-The church and most part of the cemetery was destroyed in 1937, and most of the remaining part of the cemetery was destroyed between 1995 and 2004 during the construction of the Holy Trinity Cathedral of Tbilisi Cathedral (also known as Sameba Cathedral).
+Khojavank formerly consisted of a huge memorial cemetery and the Holy Mother of God Armenian Church (St. Astvatsatsin church).
+The church and most part of the cemetery was destroyed in 1937, and most of the remaining part of the cemetery was destroyed between 1995 and 2004 during the construction of the Holy Trinity Cathedral of Tbilisi (also known as Sameba Cathedral).
 The tiny part that remains, together with some relocated gravestones, is preserved as the Armenian Pantheon of Tbilisi.

 Construction and rise

 The area was given to Armenian Bebut-Bek of Bebutov family in 1612 by Shah Abbas by appropriate diploma.
 His son Aslan Meliq-Bebut, treasurer of Georgian king Rostom of Kartli enlarged the original cemetery, built pipes for bringing water here, planted a number of trees and in 1655 built St. Astvatsatin church, called Khojivank as a name of the founded, who was called by Georgian king Rostom – Khoja Bebut (Big Bebut).
 Later the cemetery was called Khojivank too.
 The building sign preserved and is kept in Historical-Ethnographic Museum of Tbilisi, which says: "In summer of Armenian year of 1104 with the wish of God I, Khoja Bebut and my brother Khatin and my wife Lali built this church of humble Aslan".
 St. Astvatsatsin church was dedicated to Saint Purple Mother of God, was circled in fence, had beautiful walls and had a blossoming garden beside.
 Later the diploma of Bebutovs was renewed by Teimuraz II and Erekle II.

 In 1899 a massive boundary wall was built around the cemetery, which by that time had enlarged immensely to become the largest Armenian cemetery in Tbilisi.
 The number of graves in the period before its destruction reached more than 90,000.